 Withdrawal from a UNL program: If you withdraw from a UNL program after you have made a commitment to participate (by paying the commitment deposit), you will be financially responsible for any non-recoverable costs associated with your participation at the time of withdrawal, as well as the $150 Education Abroad Fee.
 Non-recoverable costs include any financial commitments made on your behalf.
 These costs vary by program and typically increase closer to the departure date.
+UNL will bill the participant for all irrecoverable costs, as well as the $150 Education Abroad Fee, and the amount due may exceed the commitment deposit(s) amount.
 Calculation of these costs may take time as the EAO staff determines the refund policies of vendors and whether exceptions can be made.

 For other programs, you will likely be financially liable to the program sponsor: examples include an application fee and/or program cost deposit.
 Withdrawal dates, fees and deposits vary, so please read the information on the program sponsor's website carefully.